-Caesar meanwhile is ever more intolerant of the Christian challenge to secular authority, which is why it’s all but guaranteed that at some point the State will rule that the Christian objections to, for instance, same-sex “marriage” are intolerable.
+Caesar meanwhile is ever more intolerant of the Christian challenge to secular authority, which is why it’s all but guaranteed that at some point the State will rule that the Christian objections to, for instance, same-sex “marriage” or transgenderism, are intolerable.

 Then there are Francis’ comments about the invalidity of most Catholic marriages.
 If he means that many people don’t fully understand the sacramental character of the nuptial union when they marry, he is simply stating the obvious.